Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 3. All development in VB.Net, using Microsoft Visual Studio 2022
 4. No third-party libraries or utilities required
 5. Coding style to support infrequent developers
-6. Supports 32-Bit and 64-Bit Office - see later for details
+6. Configurable for 32-Bit or 64-Bit Office - see later for details

 </p>
 </details>